runpod/docs/docs/instant-clusters/slurm.md

 Repeat these steps for **each Pod** in your cluster.

-## Step 3: Overview of SLURM configuration scripts
+## Step 3: Overview of SLURM demo scripts

 The repository contains several essential scripts for setting up SLURM.
 Let's examine what each script does:

 - `setup.sh`: Prepares the Pod environment with necessary dependencies and utilities for SLURM and distributed computing.
-- `install.sh`: The primary installation script that sets up MUNGE authentication, configures SLURM, and prepares the environment.
 - `create_gres_conf.sh`: Generates the SLURM Generic Resource (GRES) configuration file that defines GPU resources for each node.
 - `create_slurm_conf.sh`: Creates the main SLURM configuration file with cluster settings, node definitions, and partition setup.
+- `install.sh`: The primary installation script that sets up MUNGE authentication, configures SLURM, and prepares the environment.
 - `test_batch.sh`: A sample SLURM job script for testing cluster functionality.

 ## Step 4: Run setup.sh